Help & Support

-Some people find it helpful to talk to friends or family, or someone who has had a personal experience of cancer themselves.
+Some people find it helpful to talk to friends or family, or someone who has had a personal experience with cancer.
 Local support groups such as Manx Cancer Help ( Psycho-Oncology Service ) or Hospice Isle of Man are there to offer help and guidance.
 These organisations also offer support to those who are caring for you during your cancer treatment, including support for younger family members.

-The Macmillan Cancer Information & Support Service also have literature on dealing with the emotional impact of cancer.
+The Macmillan Cancer Information & Support Service also has literature on dealing with the emotional impact of cancer.

-There are people who can listen and support, don’t think that you have to go through this alone
+There are people who can listen and support you so don’t think that you have to go through this alone

 Emotional Support Out of Hours